Christopher Morel Preview, Player Props: Cubs vs. Brewers

 Christopher Morel At The Plate

-- Morel has had at least one RBI in 43.4% of his games this year (36 of 83), with two or more RBI 15 times (18.1%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Morel has an RBI in 36 of 84 games this season, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.